cwrichardson/flurdymail/README.md

 ![architecture-overview](images/Mirovoy-AWS-Architecture-Light-190609a.png)

 The repository consists of a set of nested templates.
-The master template contains two sub-templates: one for general infrastructure and one for email-specific infrastructure.
+The master template nests three sub-templates: one for general infrastructure, one for web-specific infrastructure, and one for email-specific infrastructure.
 Each of these, in turn, nest a series of templates which are run in order.
 Nested templates can be run individually in order, entering the appropriate input parameters for each stack.
-In actual practice, I tend to run the full stack when experimenting with new changes, but for production, run the two first-level stacks (infrastructure and email) separately.
-Even when playing around with changing the templates, I tend to just run the infrastructure, because the databases take a long time to set up (it's only a few minutes, but if you have to take them down and set them back up every time you make a change, it becomes annoying).
+In actual practice, I tend to run the full stack when experimenting with new changes, but for production, run the first-level stacks (infrastructure, web, and email) separately.
+Even (especially) when making minor changes, I tend to just run the infrastructure, because the databases take a long time to set up (it's only a few minutes, but if you have to take them down and set them back up every time you make a change and get a typo in YAML, it becomes annoying).

-The infrastructure template sets up the [Amazon Virtual Private Cloud], with three subnets — one public subnet (a DMZ in classic networking parlance), one private subnet for applications, and one private subnet for the data layer — in each of two availability zones; a [Network Load Balancer], which splits traffic across the Webmail servers (in my live deployments these same servers are used for my wordpress hosting); two [Auto Scaling] groups (one for [NAT Instances], which by default spin up one instance per AZ, and one for [Bastion Hosts], which by default spin up none); and an [Amazon RDS MySQL] server in the data subnet in one availability zone, with a read-replica MySQL server in the second availability zone.
+The infrastructure template sets up the [Amazon Virtual Private Cloud], with three subnets — one public subnet (a DMZ in classic networking parlance), one private subnet for applications, and one private subnet for the data layer — in each of two availability zones; an [Application Load Balancer], which splits traffic across the Webmail servers (in my live deployments these same servers are used for my wordpress hosting) and phpMyAdminServers; two [Auto Scaling] groups (one for [NAT Instances], which by default spin up one instance per AZ, and one for [Bastion Hosts], which by default spin up none); and an [Amazon RDS MySQL] server in the data subnet in one availability zone, with a read-replica MySQL server in the second availability zone.

+The web template sets up two auto-scaling groups running [Apache].
+The first auto-scaling group defaults to one instance, and can be configured to run [WordPress], [Roundcube], neither, or both.
+The second auto-scaling group defaults to zero instances and runs [phpMyAdmin].

 The mail template sets up an [Amazon EC2] (Amazon Elastic Compute Cloud) instance running a Flurdy server in one of the public subnets, and optionally